 Financial instruments held in currencies other than the Canadian dollar are translated at the rate of exchange prevailing at the statement of financial position date.
 Exchange differences are recorded in the statement of operations as they arise.
 Revenue and expenses denominated in foreign currencies are translated at the exchange rate prevailing at the transaction date.
-For the year ended December 31, 2018, the foreign exchange gain is included in unrestricted program monitoring and oversight and unrestricted general and administration and amounted to \$9,624 (2017 - loss of (\$2,635)).
+For the year ended December 31, 2019, the foreign exchange loss is included in unrestricted program monitoring and oversight and unrestricted general and administration and amounted to \$12,681 (2018 - gain of \$9,624).